-Collection: Tatami Beds
+Collection: Japanese Tatami Beds

-Within this collection you’ll find tatami beds available without a headboard for a pure, futon-style look, as well as several headboard options—from simple slatted designs to grooved or solid panels that frame the bed without overwhelming the room.
+Within this collection, you’ll find tatami beds available without a headboard for a pure, futon-style look, as well as several headboard options—from simple slatted designs to grooved or solid panels that frame the bed without overwhelming the room.
 These low, Japanese-inspired bed frames pair beautifully with other pieces from our Japanese-style bedroom collection, or can stand alone as a statement piece alongside simple storage and lighting.
 Whether you choose a natural finish or a deeper tone, the focus stays on proportion, balance, and the quiet beauty of solid wood.

 Tatami beds are especially versatile when it comes to what you place on top.
 Many sleepers layer them with natural shikibuton floor mattresses for a traditional Japanese sleep system, while others pair them with breathable options from our natural mattress range for a slightly more cushioned feel.
 If you love sleeping close to the ground in other rooms as well, you can complement your tatami setup with additional low-profile options from our floor bed collection, creating a consistent aesthetic throughout your home.